The Recursive Mind: Why Intelligence Creates Existential Dread

 When you search for salt in one restaurant and don't find it, you form a specific assumption: "This restaurant has no salt."
 After checking five restaurants, your assumption generalizes: "Restaurants in this area don't have salt."
 After enough failures across enough domains, the assumptions become broader and stronger: "The world doesn't have what I need."

-This is another circuit breaker—it prevents us from endlessly researching the same domains.
+This is another circuit breaker.
+It prevents us from endlessly researching the same domains.
 But it has a dark side.
-As we accumulate life experience, our assumptions become increasingly generalized:

 "This relationship failed" → "All relationships end in pain"